-The presence at the meeting, in person or by proxy, of the holders of a majority of our Common Stock outstanding on the Record Date (April 9, 2018) will constitute a quorum, permitting our stockholders to conduct business at the meeting.
+The presence at the meeting, in person or by proxy, of the holders of a majority of our Common Stock outstanding on the Record Date (the close of business on April 2, 2019) will constitute a quorum, permitting our stockholders to conduct business at the meeting.
 We will include abstentions and broker non-votes in the calculation of the number of shares considered to be present at the meeting for purposes of determining the presence of a quorum at the meeting.
-As of the Record Date, there were 10,309,615 shares of our Common Stock outstanding.
+As of the Record Date, there were 14,443,569 shares of our Common Stock outstanding.